 A good day bag is essential when traveling.
 As full-time travelers, our daypack bags are one of the most important items we carry; we never explore a city or go on a hike without them.
-As we prepared for our initial ‘Round the World trip, we were tasked with finding the Best Day Pack for Travel.
+As we prepared for our initial Around the World trip in 2014, we were tasked with finding the Best Day Pack for Travel.

 Why Use a Day Travel Pack?